Yu-jin

 Yu-jin, also spelled Yoo-jin, is a Korean given name.
-The name is popular as not only is a traditional Korean name but can be romanized as Eugene, allowing children to have not only a name that is Korean in origin but easy for Westerners to pronounce.
+The name is popular as not only is it a traditional Korean name but it can be romanized as Eugene, allowing children to have not only a name that is Korean in origin but easy for Westerners to pronounce.
 In the early 2000s, Yu-jin was among the most popular names for baby boys, but later in the decade, it saw a fall in popularity, and by 2008 Yu-jin had fallen out of the top ten.